 Droopy eyelid or ptosis is when the upper eyelid droops downward.
-Doctors can treat a droopy eyelid with surgery, although this may depend on the cause.
-Reasons why an eyelid may droop include genetics or damage to the eye, and the condition is more likely with age.
+This can occur due to genetics or damage to the eye.
+Doctors can treat a ptosis with surgery, although this may depend on the cause.

 Treatment may not be necessary in cases where there is no impact on vision.
 However, a droopy eyelid can cover the pupil and reduce vision in some cases.